Print Prism Quick Start

 Adding (PP) at the end can help you remember that this profile was created by Print Prism.

-2. Click the button next to Output Printer Profile File Name.
+3. Click the button next to Output Printer Profile File Name, confirm the file name, and click Save.

 4. The description you entered in the previous step is used as the default file name and Print Prism defaults to saving in your Windows system color folder (where all profiles are found).